NOAA-PMEL/OneArgo-R/README.md

 ## REQUIREMENTS
 1. Rstudio version 1.4 and R version 3.4 (or more recent) are needed to use these functions without modifications.
 2. OSmac users need to install the ["xquartz"](https://www.xquartz.org/) for figure plot.
-3. An Internet connection is needed to get the latest versions of index and Sprof files; but the repository includes versions of these files so that it can be run offline.
+3. An Internet connection is needed to get the latest versions of index and Sprof files.
 4. Memory requirements depend on the number of profiles and variables that are simultaneously loaded into memory.

 ## QUICK DEMO